 Advice on when to water plants in the garden varies greatly and can be confusing to a gardener.
 But, there is a right answer to the question “When should I water my vegetable garden?” and there are reasons for best time when you should water vegetables.

 Best Time to Water Plants in the Vegetable Garden

-The answer to when to water plants in the vegetable garden actually has 2 answers.
+The answer to when to water plants in the vegetable garden actually has two answers.

 Watering Plants in the Morning